Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

-# Using SpiraTest with MS-TFS
+# Using SpiraTest with Microsoft Azure DevOps (TFS)

-This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) in conjunction with the work item tracking functionality of Microsoft Visual Studio Team Services (MS-VSTS), Visual Studio Online (VSO), or Microsoft Team Foundation Server (TFS) hereafter referred to as TFS.
+This section outlines how to use SpiraTest, SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) in conjunction with the work item tracking functionality of Microsoft Azure DevOps, also known as Microsoft Team Foundation Server (TFS) hereafter referred to as TFS for brevity.

 The built-in integration service allows the quality assurance team to manage their requirements and test cases in SpiraTeam, execute test runs